abek28/University-Project-Castle-defender/README.md

-🏰 Arcade Castle Defense Strategy Game in Python
+🏰 Arcade Castle Defense Strategy Game in Python (University Project)

 2D arcade-style strategy game developed in **Python** using the **Pygame** library.
 The player must defend a mighty castle from waves of bloodthirsty monsters, upgrade defenses, and survive through increasing levels of difficulty.